0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ### Learning Data Analytic (Important)

-Programming skills are a powerful asset and can significantly boost your skillset and also makes you more valuable in the job market.
+Programming skills are a powerful asset and can significantly boost your skillset and also makes you more valuable in the job market. also Data Analytic

 In my first cybersecurity role, I was overwhelmed by the sheer volume of data flowing into our SIEM (Security Information and Event Management system).
 I felt lost amidst a sea of unfamiliar terms: Windows Event Logs, Application Logs, Firewall Logs, internal IP addresses, VLANs, server names... the list went on.
 The biggest challenge?
 Knowing where to even begin!